Rari-Capital/rari-dApp/src/rari-sdk/docs/pools/stable.md

 ### **Withdraw funds from Rari:** `pools.stable.withdrawals.withdraw(currencyCode, amount, maxUsdAmount, options)`

-Approves RSPT (if necessary) and withdraws `amount` of `currencyCode` from the Rari Stable Pool (unless the USD amount removed from the sender's RSP balance is greater than `maxUsdAmount`).
+Withdraws `amount` of `currencyCode` from the Rari Stable Pool (unless the USD amount removed from the sender's RSP balance is greater than `maxUsdAmount`).

 * Parameters:
     * `currencyCode`: A string indicating the symbol of the currency to withdraw.
     * `amount`: A `BN` (scaled by 10 to the power of the decimal precision of `currencyCode`) indicating the withdrawal amount.
     * `maxUsdAmount`: A `BN` (scaled by 1e18) indicating the maximum USD amount to be removed from the sender's RSP balance to execute the transaction.
     * `options`: An object specifying `from` (required) and, optionally, `gas`, and/or `gasPrice` ([see the web3.js docs for details](https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html#methods-mymethod-send)).
-* Return value: A `BN` (scaled by 1e18) indicating the USD amount that was removed from the sender's RSP balance.
+* Return value: An array containing a `BN` (scaled by 1e18) indicating the USD amount that was removed from the sender's RSP balance, a `BN` (scaled by 1e18) indicating the 0x exchange protocol fee (if any), and a withdrawal transaction receipt.

 ## **RSPT (Rari Stable Pool Token)**